openstack/neutron/doc/source/contributor/policies/gerrit-recheck.rst

 bug number and put a "recheck bug ######" comment instead.
 If a bug does not exist yet, create one so other team members can have a look.
 It helps us maintain better visibility of gate failures.
-You can find how to troubleshoot gate failures in the `Gate Failure Triage <http://docs.openstack.org/developer/neutron/policies/gate-failure-triage.html#troubleshooting-tempest-job>`_ documentation.
+You can find how to troubleshoot gate failures in the :ref:`Gate Failure Triage <troubleshooting-tempest-jobs>` documentation.